Janus-ATU/UPS/README.md

 # UPS

 Two Riello UPS were purchased for use with Janus.
 These units have a 2 year warranty.

 PRTK number is GPSER11201RU, which is required for network management.
-This was provided by Riello (04SEP25) as GPSER11201RU
+This was provided by Riello (04SEP25).

 - Sentinel Dual SDU 5KvA Tower/Rack UPS
 - Netman204